-Employees returning from military leave after 15 days or less must return to work on the next scheduled work day following completion of their leave.
+Employees returning from military leave after 15 days or less must return to work on the next scheduled workday following completion of their leave.

-Employees returning from military leave after 16-30 days must return to work on the next scheduled work day following completion of leave plus an 8 hour rest period.
+Employees returning from military leave after 16-30 days must return to work on the next scheduled workday following completion of leave plus an 8-hour rest period.

-Employees returning from military leave after 31-180 days must file a written request for reinstatement to the Director of Human Resources within 14 days of discharge.
+Employees returning from military leave 31-180 days must file a written request for reinstatement to the Director of Human Resources within 14 days of discharge.

-Employees returning from military leave after 180 days must file a written request for reinstatement to the Director of Human Resources within 90 days of discharge.
+Employees returning from military leave after 180 days must file a written request for reinstatement with the Director of Human Resources within 90 days of discharge.